robohydra/robohydra/documentation/next/heads/index.md

 /static` that receives a request to `/static/css/main.css` will try to serve the file `/var/www/css/main.css`.

+#### Examples

+This trivial example serves the static files in the local directory `staticfiles/` for requests to the URL path `/static`, in such a way that the request `http://localhost:3000/static/foo/bar.css` will serve the local file `staticfiles/foo/bar.css`.
+Note how this head uses `mountPath`, not `path`, and it's a URL path, not a regular
+expression:

+{% highlight javascript %}
+new RoboHydraHeadFilesystem({
+    mountPath: '/static',
+    documentRoot: 'staticfiles'
+})
+{% endhighlight %}

+This other example uses `README` and `README.md` as possible index pages, instead of the more common `index.html` and such:

+{% highlight javascript %}
+new RoboHydraHeadFilesystem({
+    mountPath: '/static/css',
+    documentRoot: 'build/css',
+    indexFiles: ['README', 'README.md']
+})
+{% endhighlight %}

 ### RoboHydraHeadProxy
-This head proxies request to another URL.
+This head reverse-proxies request to another URL.
 It has the following
 properties:

 * `proxyTo`: the root URL the requests are going to be proxied to.
 * `mountPath` (optional): the path to "mount" the head in.
 See the documentation for `RoboHydraHeadFilesystem`.
+* `setHostHeader` (optional): sets the `Host` header to the hostname of the proxied URL (`proxyTo` property) in the requests to the target URL.
-* `httpCreateClientFunction` (optional): an object that behaves like Node's `http.createClient` function.
+* `httpRequestFunction` (optional): an object that behaves like Node's `http.createClient` function.
+Useful if you need to fake stuff.
+* `httpsRequestFunction` (optional): an object that behaves like Node's `https.createClient` function.
 Useful if you need to fake stuff.

 This head will proxy requests to the given `proxyTo` URL.
 For